 Merengue.
 Two beats, two steps.
 Gotta love it!
-As a matter of fact, Merengue is the national dance of the Dominican Republic.
+Merengue is the national dance of the Dominican Republic.
 If you’re looking to learn a fun easy dance, it’s gotta be Merengue.
-To illustrate how uncomplicated it is, the basic action is a step to the side followed by sort of dragging the other foot together to close.
+The basic step is a move to the side followed by sort of dragging the other foot together to close the feet.
+Repeat.

 This simple dance has humble beginnings.
 Here are two versions of how it came to be.